 - The future of the performance will also be in line with the present cost performance index and their schedule performance index.

-One of the best process areas we frequently use to help our clients, even with establishing the time-phased estimate to complete ETC data, is to create credible estimates at the completion EACs during the execution phase of a project.
+One of the best process areas we frequently use to help our clients, even with establishing the time-phased estimate to complete ETC data, is to create credible estimates at the completion of EACs during the execution phase of a project.
 This ETC date aims to provide the main realistic plan to complete all the remaining work.

-They add all the cumulative to the actual date of its cost to all the evaluations to make it complete.
+They add all the cumulative costs to the actual date of its cost to all the evaluations to make it complete.
 They also manifest the total expenditure for all the projects with an approximate project cost estimate at completion.

-The estimate at the completion always matters there; it also represents the real money.
+The estimate at completion always matters there; it also represents the real money.
 But there are also some questions about whether the company profits from these contracts.
 So, you should know that exceeding the price of a contractual target always creates some financial liability for the company.

 But, the magnitude of liability should always be noteworthy, which depends on the value and the type of contract.